Don’t you hate it when your cucumber leaves start turning yellow? First, only minor discolorations, but then whole leaves turn yellow and wilt.

 - Water Deeply, but Less Often:

 Give your plants a good soak when you water.
-Watering deeply encourages the roots system to grow deeper and develop a strong and healthy root system.
+Watering deeply encourages the root system to grow deeper and develop a strong and healthy root system.
 Watering thoroughly will also mean that you can water less frequently.

 Remember, cucumber plants thrive in even soil moisture, not constant wet soil.